Integrify/helm-charts/README.md

 - Helm (3.7+)

 ### Setting Up Kubernetes
-We currently provide charts for deployment to Minikube and Amazon Web Services Elastic Kubernetes Servive (EKS).
+As mentioned above, we currently provide charts for deployment to Minikube and Amazon Web Services Elastic Kubernetes Servive (EKS).
 READMEs for deployment on each chart can be found in their respective chart above. **_Please note: Minikube is designed to be an environment for testing Kubernetes applications including Integrify.
 We do not recommend, nor do we support, production installations of Integrify in Minikube._**